 In an effort to draw attention to the functional capacity of bicycles as transportation devices and celebrate urban cycling in a new light, Bike to Shop Days highlight how bicycles can making running errands fun, easy, and convenient.
-Starting in California’s Silicon Valley a few years ago, the momentum has since spread and Vancouver, BC recently announced their first annual Bike to Shop Day, taking place on August 13th, 2016.
+Starting in California’s Silicon Valley a few years ago, the momentum has since spread and Vancouver, BC recently announced their second annual Bike to Shop Days, taking place July 21st-23rd, 2017.

-Bike to Shop Day is a simple concept.
-Participants pick up a passport from HUB, the local bike advocacy station, and visit celebration stations and registered discount providers to get stamps in their passport for a chance to win prizes.
+Bike to Shop Days is a simple concept.
+Participants can pick up a Bike to Shop Passport from HUB, either online or at any HUB station, and visit celebration stations and registered discount providers to get stamps in their passport for a chance to win prizes.
 Celebration stations located near popular shopping centers around the city offer free food, drinks, prizes and mechanic services, as well as tips on how to shop by bike, and a list of participating businesses encourages participants to visit and discover bike-friendly businesses in their area.
 Or if you’re outside of the area where the stations are located, participation in Bike to Shop Day can be as simple as doing your regular errands by bike, and encouraging your friends and family to do the same.

 If you’re new to transportation cycling or unsure how to shop by bike, check out our guide, How to Shop By Bike, and our guide to carrying lots of stuff on a regular bicycle if you have a serious amount of stuff to pick up.